Gaussian Multiple and Random Access in the Finite Blocklength Regime: A Nonasymptotic Bound and its Analysis for the Gaussian Random Access Channel

 \item As noted in \cite{ordentlich2017mac}, our achievability proofs leverage the fact that the number of active transmitters can be reliably estimated from the total received power.
-This is because the average received power at time $n_k$ when $k$ transmitters are active, i.e. $\frac{1}{n_k}\E{\norm{\vY_{k}^{[n_k]}}^2}$, concentrates around its mean value, $1 + kP$, which is distinct for each $k \in \{0, \dots, K\}$.
+This is possible because when $k$ active transmitters send $k$ distinct messages, the average received power $\frac{1}{n_k}\E{\norm{\vY_{k}^{[n_k]}}^2}$ at time $n_k$, concentrates around its mean value, $1 + kP$, and this mean is distinct for each $k \in \{0\} \cup [K]$.
 The decoding function used at time $n_k$ combines the maximum likelihood decoding rule for the $k$-transmitter MAC with a typicality rule based on the power of the output.
-For each $k$, if the average received power at time $n_k$ lies on a small interval around $1 + kP$, the decoder runs the maximum likelihood decoding rule, decodes a list of $k$ messages, and sends a positive ACK to the transmitters; otherwise the decoder does not decode at time $n_k$, and sends a negative ACK to the transmitters informing them that they must keep transmitting until the next decoding time.
+The typicality rule decides to decode at time $n_k$ if the average received power at time $n_k$ lies in the interval $\left[ 1 + kP - \frac{P}{2}, 1 + kP + \frac{P}{2}\right]$ for $k \geq 1$ and $\left[ 1 - O({n_0}^{-\frac{1}{2}}), 1 + O({n_0}^{-\frac{1}{2}})\right]$ for $k = 0$.
+In this case, the decoder decodes $k$ messages at time $n_k$ by using the maximum likelihood decoding rule.
+When at least two transmitters send the same message (e.g., $\vX_1^{[n_k]} = \vX_2^{[n_k]}$), $\frac{1}{n_k}\E{\norm{\vY_{k}^{[n_k]}}^2} \geq 1 + (k+2)P$.
+In our decoder design, we choose not to handle this scenario because the probability that at least two transmitters send the same message is negligible as shown in \eqref{eq:erep} in \secref{sec:RACerroranalysis}, below.

-\item \thmref{thm:nonasymRAC} applies verbatim to non-Gaussian RACs with power constraints satisfying the conditions in \cite[Th.~1]{effros2018}; the tightness of the bound depends on how well $k$ can be estimated from the received power.
+\item \thmref{thm:nonasymRAC} applies without change to non-Gaussian RACs with power constraints satisfying the conditions in \cite[Th.~1]{yavas2020Random}; the tightness of the bound depends on how well $k$ can be estimated from the received power.

-\item The proof of \thmref{thm:GRAC} indicates that the constant term $O(1)$ in \eqref{eq:RACmainresult} depends on the number of active transmitters $k$, but not the total number of transmitters $K$.
-Therefore, even in the case of unbounded $K$, for every finite number of active transmitters $k$, the performance in \eqref{eq:RACmainresult} is still achieved by our proposed code.
-Not requiring to decode transmitter identity is crucial for this result to hold.
+\item The proof of \thmref{thm:GRAC} indicates that the constant term $O(1)$ in \eqref{eq:RACmainresult} depends on the number of active transmitters $k$, but not on the total number of transmitters $K$.
+Not requiring the decoder to determine transmitter identity is crucial for this $O(1)$ bound to hold.